ColOfAbRiX/the-road-to-fp/05_advanced_functions.md

 ### 5.1.2

-Implements the functions with the following definitions:
+Implement the functions with the following definitions:

 ```scala
 def f[A, B](as: Option[A]): Option[B]